fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.md

 * If possible, functional interpretation of the lncRNA

-* Agree on publication strategy
+* Agree on publication strategy (Which ones?
+Similarity of lncRNA!)

 --- .ninety